10 Best National Banks for Checking and Savings Accounts

 Pros and cons of national banks

+- Easy access nationwide.
 One of the main benefits of banking with a big bank is the easy access you’ll have to branches throughout the country.
 While not all national banks have branches in all 50 states, most offer ATMs in all states and provide accessibility online to those without in-state branches.

+- All services in one place.
 National banks really shine when it comes to service offerings.
 Many national banks offer additional services like mortgages, credit cards, auto loans, personal loans, home equity services, investment options, and more.
 Often, national banks will offer discounts and benefits to customers who sign up for more than one service, so if you stick with the same provider, you might receive additional perks.

+- Customer service.
 National banks have one thing going for them that online banks can’t quite meet — customer service.
 With a national bank, you have options to speak to a customer service representative in-person, over the phone, via live chat, through email, and more.
 If you’re having an issue or need to talk through banking options, many customers prefer talking to a person face-to-face.

+- Lower interest rates.
 Traditional national banks with branches in the U.S. typically have lower interest rates than online banks.
 You’ll find banks like Chase, U.S. Bank, Bank of America, and Wells Fargo offer well below the national average when it comes to savings APY.
 Most national banks also do not offer interest on checking accounts.
 National online banks, however, typically have higher interest rates.

+- Monthly account fees.
 One of the main drawbacks to banking at a national bank is that you’ll often have to pay a monthly account fee.
 While this fee can often be waived if you meet certain criteria, it’s disappointing that these banks do not provide a basic checking or savings option free of charge.
 Online banks, on the other hand, have less overhead expenses and as a result, are able to pass these savings along to customers in terms of higher interest rates and no or low fees.

+- Hidden fees.
 When banking with a national bank, you’ll want to be on the lookout for hidden fees.
 Many national banks have high overdraft fees that can be charged multiple times a day and may even add additional fees if your account is overdrafted for a certain period of time.
 Other fees to look out for are foreign transaction fees, transfer fees, and out-of-network ATM fees which can add up.

 The bottom line